On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: System Model and Formulations

-where \(\eta_{n,l} \in (0, 1]\) and \(\varphi_{n,l} \in [0, 2\pi]\) represent the amplitude and phase of the reflection coefficient associated with the $l^{\text{th}}$ element of the $n^{\text{th}}$ RIS, respectively.
-In line with the common assumptions as in~\cite{nguyen2022leveraging}, to support low-complexity and cost-effective implementations, we set the amplitude of all RIS elements to one.
-Accordingly, we focus solely on phase shift optimization.
+where \(\eta_{n,l} \in (0, 1]\) and \(\varphi_{n,l} \in [0, 2\pi)\) represent the amplitude and phase of the reflection coefficient associated with the $l^{\text{th}}$ element of the $n^{\text{th}}$ RIS, respectively.
+Assuming unit-modulus RIS elements, as commonly adopted in the literature (see, e.g., \cite{nguyen2022leveraging}), we focus exclusively on phase shift optimization to enable low-complexity and cost-effective implementations.

-To characterize the path loss between all network components~\cite{3GPP_Standardized5G_Jiang_2021, StatisticalChannelInF_Ju}, we adopt the $3$GPP TR $38.901$ LoS path loss model for indoor factory environments with sparse clutter and high base stations (InF-SH)~\cite{3gpp_tr38901}.
-Accordingly, the path loss coefficient in linear scale for the link \( a \in \{\text{BS-UE}, \text{BS-RIS}, \text{RIS-UE}\} \) of the $n^{\text{th}}$ cluster is given by
+To characterize the path loss between all network components~\cite{3GPP_Standardized5G_Jiang_2021, StatisticalChannelInF_Ju}, we adopt the $3$GPP TR $38.901$ line-of-sight path loss model for indoor factory environments with sparse clutter and high base stations (InF-SH)~\cite{3gpp_tr38901}.
+Accordingly, the path loss coefficient for the link \( a \in \{\text{BS-UE}, \text{BS-RIS}, \text{RIS-UE}\} \) of the $n^{\text{th}}$ cluster is given by

-where $d_{3D}$ denotes the three-dimensional distance in meters and $f_c$ represents the carrier frequency in GHz.
+where $d_{\text{3D}}$ denotes the three-dimensional distance in meters that incorporates BS and UE heights and $f_{\text{c}}$ represents the carrier frequency in GHz.